 Chapter 20: Regulation and competition: emerging issues from an Indian perspective

-Thankom G. Arun INTRODUCTION The processes of globalisation and liberalisation have brought a considerable awareness towards improving the competitive process in developing economies such as India.
+20. Regulation and competition: emerging issues from an Indian perspective Thankom G. Arun INTRODUCTION The processes of globalisation and liberalisation have brought a considerable awareness towards improving the competitive process in developing economies such as India.
 Until recently most of the developing countries have operated without a structured competition policy, and have justified the interventions by the state over economic activities.
 The task of creating and maintaining an active competitive environment and developing a competition policy seems to be challenging in developing countries, particularly in the presence of many other competing alternatives, such as sectoral regulators, in ensuring a competitive environment.
 To what extent the new competition policies are helpful in enhancing investment and technological capabilities of firms and sectors is also an issue of concern.
 India is an interesting case study for looking at these issues in detail.
 India has experienced two periods of development with different policy regimes and institutional frameworks.
 Since independence, the transformation and development of the Indian economy has taken place within a planned, rigidly regulated and relatively closed economic framework.
 This changed in 1991 and since then, the country has embraced more liberalised policies.
 This chapter is organised as follows.
 It begins by providing a brief outline of the basic governance structure of the country.
 It then explores the nature of the development strategy and regulatory legislation that were implemented during the import substitution regime.
-This is followed by an overview of the interrelationships between issues such as reforms, regulation and competition in developing countries in general, and India in particular.
-This section also...
+This is followed by an overview of the interrelationships between issues such as reforms, regulation and competition in developing...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.